shriphani/polyglot-toolbox/README.md

 ```

 You can discover the appropriate value for `k` using either the Silhouette heuristic or the elbow heuristic.
-This command produces silhouette plots for values of `k` from 2 through 30.
+Silhouette plots for values of `k` from 2 through 30:

 ```
 python main.py discover-silhouette europarl/europarl_full_noneval.txt europarl/europarl_skipgram.bin europarl/europarl_silhouettes 30